 The CNIB Chanchlani Global Vision Research Award was established in 2011 with the goal of encouraging world researchers in the area of vision science and vision rehabilitation.
 The award is consistent with the goals of CNIB (Canadian National Institute for the Blind) of conducting and funding world-class research to reduce the impact of sight loss in people’s lives.
 The award will be given to vision scientists anywhere in the world who have made a major original contribution to the fields of vision science or vision rehabilitation.

-We invite you to submit a nomination for the 2016 CNIB Chanchlani Global Vision Research Award.
 The nominations will be evaluated by the CNIB Research Committee, a group of eminent Canadian vision scientists, clinicians and vision rehabilitation practitioners.
 The evaluation process will depend heavily on the quality of the information provided in the nomination process.
 For this reason we ask that the information provided be accurate and detailed and honestly reflect the individual’s accomplishments.

 Terms of the award:

 - The CNIB Chanchlani prize will be valued at $25,000.

 - The prize is given for the personal use of the recipient.